HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Brief description
 -----------------
 This project for the Raspberry Pi has the following functions:
 * Read and decode data from the HAN-port on Kaifa (MA304H3E 3-phase) smart electricity meter.
-This also works with Kaifa 1-phase meter, but has not been tested.
+This should also work with Kaifa 1-phase meter, but has not been tested.
 * Present live data from the meter on a simple webpage, based on Apache2 webserver.
-* Control two output relays.
+* Control two output relays for water and panel heater.
 * Download and view el-spotprices for selectable Norwegian price zones.
 * Send email to a specified address when Watt hours used during one hour exceeds a limit set by the user.
 * Plot log files from the meter on the website.